dessalines/flowchat/README.md

 - Possibly add range voting?
 	- Use default html sliders [1](http://stackoverflow.com/questions/15935837/how-to-display-a-range-input-slider-vertically) [styling](http://danielstern.ca/range.css/#/) [fiddle](http://jsfiddle.net/Mmgxg/)
 - Publish markdown-edit as library, [example](http://blog.angular-university.io/how-to-create-an-angular-2-library-and-how-to-consume-it-jspm-vs-webpack/).
+- Links, or left bar with discussions?
+Are you making a reddit alternative, or a slack alternative?
+Team-based discussions, or thread based?
+- Fix issue with relogin reconnecting to websocket under your different username.
 - ~~Refresh only specific changed content~~
   - ~~For now, use newCommentId.~~
   - ~~Automatically Scroll to new comment - location.href = "#myDiv";~~